TheMaster1127/HTVM/web-ui/web-ide/README.md

 *   **HTVM-to-HTVM Converter:** A utility to translate `.htvm` files written with one instruction set into code compatible with another, making code migration seamless.

+*   **HTVM Line Mapper:**
+    *   A powerful utility to pinpoint the exact line in your `.htvm` source that corresponds to a line in the generated target code (and vice versa).
+It's invaluable for debugging large, complex transpiled files.
+    *   **Advanced Fuzzy Matching:** Uses a sophisticated token-based algorithm to find matches even when lines aren't identical, accounting for small syntax variations.
+    *   **Intelligent Workflow:**
+        *   Accessed via a hotkey (`Ctrl+Alt+M`) or a "Map Lines" button on mobile.
+        *   The tool **intelligently pre-fills** one of the code boxes based on your currently active file.
+        *   It then interactively **prompts you** to provide the other file's code, and can even **paste it directly from your clipboard** for a super-fast workflow.
+    *   **Helpful Results:** The output provides a high-confidence best guess (e.g., "99% sure its: on line X"), a likely range of lines to check, and a snippet of the original target code so you know what you're looking for.

 ### **Advanced Debugging Tools**

 A simple yet powerful debugger for your JavaScript and transpiled-to-JS code.